-KXAN Investigates is a nationally-recognized, award-winning team of eight journalists – the largest investigative unit in Central Texas.
-The team was recently honored with the Investigative Reporters & Editors Award, the Alfred I. duPont-Columbia University Award, two National Edward R. Murrow Awards, two National Headliner Awards and the Society of Professional Journalists’ Sigma Delta Chi Award.
-We tackle stories that hold your leaders accountable and make your lives safer.
-Scroll down to learn more about each KXAN Investigates team member and some of our latest results.
+KXAN Investigates is a nationally-recognized, award-winning team of nine journalists – the largest investigative unit in Central Texas.
+The team has been honored with the Investigative Reporters & Editors Award, the Alfred I. duPont-Columbia University Award, two National Edward R. Murrow Awards, two National Headliner Awards and the Society of Professional Journalists’ Sigma Delta Chi Award.
+We tackle stories that hold your leaders accountable and make your communities safer.
+Scroll down to learn more about each team member and some of our latest results.

 Director of Investigations & Innovation